Protecting a way of life!

 People choose here because it is unique and set apart from the surrounding cookie cutter clutter.
 Citizens let's design our own community not the developers!

 Together we can make a difference.
-Together we have more influence.
-Together we have a better chance of positively affecting the future of the rural community we call home!
+Moving forward together to positively shape the future of this rural community we call home!